All Episodes

 In other words, proactive steps you can take in your life that will make you healthier, that you won't need weight loss drugs, and that will make you feel better, be healthier generally overall.

-Uh we're we're doing a podcast that will be coming out shortly with Gary.
+We're doing a podcast that will be coming out shortly with Gary.

-He he has worked with people like Dana White and people like our buddy Stephen A. Smith and a bunch of other famous people.
+He has worked with people like Dana White and people like our buddy Stephen A. Smith and a bunch of other famous people.

 Gary, how are you, sir?